omustafa94/rest-api-docs/Guides/introduction.md

 We use built-in HTTP features; HTTP authentication and HTTP verbs, which are understood by off-the-shelf HTTP clients.
 Furthermore, we support [cross-origin resource sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing), allowing you to interact securely with our API from client-side web applications.
 However you should never expose your secret API key in any public website's client-side code.

-The default file format returned by all API responses is JSON, including errors, although our API libraries convert responses to appropriate language-specific objects.
+The default file format returned by all API responses is JSON, including errors.
+Although our API libraries convert responses to appropriate language-specific objects.

 ### Developer testing steps